BOARD MEMBER APPLICATION AND POSITION DESCRIPTION

 Time and Financial Considerations

-Board Meetings once a month (date varies and set at each board meeting).
+Board Meetings are monthly (the date varies and is set at each board meeting).

-Conference Calls (can be monthly) for updates on programs, setting policy, approving committee work.
+Conference Calls (can be monthly) for updates on programs, setting policy and approving committee work.

 Special Events & Fundraisers

 Becoming a Board Member of The Humane Society of NMB